sudheerj/reactjs-interview-questions/README.md

      }
      ```
 226. ### What are hooks?
-     Hooks are a new feature proposal that lets you use state and other React features without writing a class.
+     Hooks is a new feature that lets you use state and other React features without writing a class.
 Let's see an example of useState hook example,
      ```jsx
      import { useState } from 'react';